The Johlin Cabin

 Pearson was dedicated August 30, 1934 in honor of George W. Pearson, an East Toledo resident and reporter for The Blade.

 Mr. Pearson campaigned for 20 years to save the land that now composes the park, and hundreds of citizens joined the effort.
 Once known as the Bank Lands because the property was often mortgaged and held by banks as a loan security, the first 280 acres were finally purchased off the auction block with funds from an anonymous donor.
 The next 40 acres were acquired through fundraising plan called "Living Memorials" with donor plaques placed on trees.
-In 2006, a group of citizens began another campaign to raise money for a 300 acre addition north of North of Starr Avenue, which will include a historical interpretation area with an 1800's log cabin.
+In 2006, a group of citizens began another campaign to raise money for a 300 acre addition north of North of Starr Avenue, which will include a historical

 Many of the park's facilities were constructed during the Great Depression by workers of the Works Progress Administration and the Civilian Conversation Corps.
 Even the man-made ponds,originally dug with pics and shovels.
+Pearson's natural area is a remnant of the Black Swamp which was once a nearly impassable barrier to travel and settlement area.
+The dense woodland and soggie ground are to two factors: flatness of the land and heavy clay soils.

 INFORMATION FROM TOLEDO AREA METROPARKS FLIER